Pilar Albarracin, Asnaria, installation, 2010 © Pilar Albarracin Galerie Georges Philippe & Nathalie Vallois © Adagp, Paris, 2025

 The novel written by Cervantes in 1605, and the very life of its author, condense a cultural history at the crossroads of Europe and the Mediterranean.

-Brian Sandberg is a historian at the University of Illinois, specializing in European religious wars.
-He is currently leading a research project at the Institut Méditerranéen de recherches avancées (IMERA) on crusades, religious violence and imperialism in the modern Mediterranean.
+Brian SANDBERG is a historian at the University of Illinois, specializing in France, Europe and the Mediterranean in the modern era.
+He is currently Senior Fellow at the Institut Méditerranéen de recherches avancées (IMERA) on the Crusades.

 screening of Hassen Ferhani’s short film, followed by an interview with the director